Pinus serotina aka Marsh Pine

 Marsh Pine, Pocosin Pine, Pond Pine

-How to care for Marsh Pine
+How difficult is it to take care of Marsh Pine

 Marsh Pine presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.